 And I travelled.
 I lived in London as a 21-year-old and have returned many times since.
 London features in all my novels.
 New York is another favourite city.
 My school friend, Jan, moved there in the early 1970s and I visit there every couple of years.
 I am very attached to the Upper West Side and this provides one of the locations for my new novel THE MEMORY TRAP.
 Peru and Bolivia were early travel destinations.

-As for a personal life, I’ve always had one: a string of boyfriends from my teenage years, to my first great love, with whom I lived for a number of years; and an old school friend who was a passionate fixture in my life for decades.
+As for a personal life, I’ve always had one: a string of boyfriends from my teenage years, to my first great love, with whom I lived for a number of years.
+There followed an old school friend who was a passionate fixture in my life for a long time.

 In 1993 Dot moved to Melbourne.
 We lived together, we worked together and we travelled together.
 We went to Antarctica, to Botswana and Tanzania; we crossed the Canadian Rockies.
 In Australia we went to Uluru, the Great Barrier Reef and the Top End – all of them several times.